 - A new park along Alexandra Avenue with a minimum size of 3,000sqm (including the existing through link) to be delivered - The maximum building height in this area should be concentrated close to the future open space along Alexandra Avenue and should not exceed 25 storeys.
 Transition in height should be provided in accordance with the proposed height - Slender towers should be provided with 750 sqm maximum Gross Floor Area (GFA). - Facade articulation should be introduced to reduce bulk and scale.
-Building length is not to exceed 45m - Maximum four (4) storey podium height should be followed, providing a human scale streetscape.
-Levels above the podium height should provide a minimum 3m secondary setback - Buildings adjacent to heritage item or Heritage Conservation Area should be sympathetic to the historical setting - Future development in this area should provide a minimum 6m setback to accommodate front gardens - Overshadowing to public open spaces and school play areas should be minimised.
-A minimum of three (3) hours solar access should be achieved in mid-winter between 9am and 3pm - Achieve 30% mature tree canopy coverage and provide minimum 25% site area as communal open space - Improve street spaces to achieve Water Sensitive Urban Design and street tree planting
+Building length is not to exceed 45m - Maximum four (4) storey height in the vicinity of heritage items, should be followed, providing a human scale streetscape. - Buildings adjacent to heritage item or Heritage Conservation Area should be sympathetic to the historical setting - Future development in this area should provide a minimum 6m setback to accommodate front gardens - Overshadowing to public open spaces and school play areas should be minimised.
+A minimum of three (3) hours solar access should be achieved in mid-winter between 9am and 3pm - Achieve 30% mature tree canopy coverage and provide minimum 25% site area as communal open space - Achieve Water Sensitive Urban Design and street tree planting